evan-rf/etachov.github.io/_posts/2016-03-06-impact-investing-quant.md

 categories: impinv
 ---

 Recently a friend asked for advice on what to look for when hiring a quantitative person for their <a href = "https://thegiin.org/impact-investing" target = "_blank"> impact investing</a> organization.
-Here’s what I recommended:
+Here are the qualifications I recommend:

 Empathy Grounded in Experience